pwmarcz/fpga-chip8/README.md

 time.
 Instead of showing the screen buffer, I'm rendering registers, stack and (some of) program memory instead.
 It's fun to watch :)

-Random number generation is not implemented yet, but I would probably use [Xorshift](https://en.wikipedia.org/wiki/Xorshift) and seed it with user input.
+Random number generation uses [Xorshift](https://en.wikipedia.org/wiki/Xorshift).
+It calculates a new value every cycle, and iterates the calculation twice if any key is pressed so that the results depend on user input.

 Finally, I'm very new to Verilog and so the project is somewhat awkward: